 - Spend three weeks studying at the University of Barcelona.

-- Experience college life while living in one of the world's great city.
+- Experience college life while living in one of the world's great cities.

 - Broaden your worldview.